Close

 If your loved one was recently killed in an accident, you may wish to learn whether or not you can file a lawsuit against an at-fault party.
 Before you do so, you should understand what exactly is considered a wrongful death in Maryland.

-When negligent or intentionally wrongful acts result in a victim’s death, that’s considered a wrongful death in Maryland.
+When negligent or intentionally wrongful acts result in a victim’s death, that is considered a wrongful death in Maryland.
 Certain family members can file a lawsuit if a victim would have had reason to bring a personal injury claim against an at-fault party had they not died.
 In Maryland, a victim’s spouse, children, and parents are considered eligible plaintiffs for a wrongful death claim.
 Once you have filed a lawsuit, certain losses will be considered when determining compensation.
 An experienced Maryland attorney can help your family file a successful wrongful death lawsuit so that you can get justice for your deceased loved one.

 Is Your Loved One’s Death Considered a Wrongful Death in Maryland?